gatienc/Cartobat/docs/Data_Loading.md

 ### `ReceiverLoader`

-Create a GeoDataFrame from a csv file with coordinates of point in column:coordonneesEPSG3857 add a geometry column with the coordinates and transfer it to latitude / longitude
+Create a GeoDataFrame from a csv file with coordinates of point column:geometry -> coordinates in lat/lon column:coordonneesEPSG3857 -> coordinates in EPSG3857

+Parameters

+---

+Input:
+ModuleMapPath: str
+the path to the csv file

+---

+Output:
+GeoDataFrame
 **Parameters:**

 - ModuleMapPath: str